JoelGotsch/Kantnprojekt_Backend/Readme.md

 ## Pre-Requisits:
 - A server which functions as the backend (e.g. Linode or AWS EC2).
 Ideally, set up remote access via ssh.
 - Where git is installed
 - install docker: https://docs.docker.com/engine/install/debian/ and docker-compose: https://docs.docker.com/compose/install/.
-To understand what our docker files are doing, go to https://rollout.io/blog/using-docker-compose-for-python-development/
 - nginx installed via `sudo apt-get install nginx`
 - python v3.7 or higher.
 Check with "python --version" that it indeed runs 3.x.x and not 2.7.x
 - postgres for database storage, installation via: